Eccentric millisecond pulsar + subdwarf B star from rotationally delayed accretion-induced-collapse scenario: RESULTS

 \subsection{Distribution of WDs}

-The main different assumptions between this paper and \citet{FREIRE14} is that the WDs before AIC may be differential rotating, rathe than just rigid rotating, and then the WD before AIC may be more massive than 1.48 $M_{\odot}$.
+The main different assumptions between this paper and \citet{FREIRE14} is that the WDs before AIC may be differential rotating, rather than just rigid rotating, and then the WD before AIC may be more massive than 1.48 $M_{\odot}$.
 However, there might be various efficient angular momentum transfer mechanisms, which means that different rotation patterns would be possible.
 Generally speaking, the WDs are rigid rotating before AIC if their masses are smaller than 1.48 $M_{\odot}$.
-So, a mass distribution of the WDs before AIC may provide informations on how important of the rigid rotating WDs to form the eccentric MSP + sdB systems.
-In Fig.~\ref{mwddis}, I show the distribution of initial WD mass and the WD mass before AIC for different $\alpha_{\rm CE}$.
-It is clearly shown in the left panel of Fig.~\ref{mwddis} that a smaller $\alpha_{\rm CE}$ leads to the peak of the initial WD mass distribution to move to a higher value.
+Therefore, the mass distribution of white dwarfs prior to AIC may reveal the importance of rigidly rotating white dwarfs in the formation of eccentric MSP + sdB systems.
+In Figure~\ref{mwddis}, I show the distribution of initial WD mass and the WD mass before AIC for different $\alpha_{\rm CE}$.
+It is clearly shown in the top panel of Figure~\ref{mwddis} that a smaller $\alpha_{\rm CE}$ leads to the peak of the initial WD mass distribution to move to a higher value.
 This is derived from a fact that all the systems experience a CE phase before they become the ONeMg WD + MS systems.
 A system with a less massive WD is more likely to merge for a smaller $\alpha_{\rm CE}$ value after a common envelope phase, i.e. as a result, a system with a more massive WD is more likely to survive from the common envelope evolution and then becomes a potential progenitor system of an eccentric MSP + sdB system.